 Upon receiving an application for a COA, City staff will review the application material to ensure that adequate information has been submitted to evaluate the proposal.
 If additional information is needed or if there is question about some part of the material, City staff may contact the applicant for clarification or additional information.
 Once all the necessary information is in place, staff will determine whether the COA can be approved administratively or if it requires review by the DRB.

 GENERAL APPLICATION REQUIREMENTS

-All proposals will require a completed, signed application form, and most will require photos and drawings with details based on project scope.
+All proposals will require a completed, signed application form.
+Most proposals will require photos and some form of drawings, the detail of which will be determined by the scope of the project.

 SITE PLAN REQUIREMENTS